HackYourFutureBelgium/home/students/sunday-class.md

 # Sunday Class

 It's helpful to think about each Sunday Class as a workshop instead of a lecture hall.
-You are expected to study the assigned prep work _before_ arriving on Sunday - this will cover the theory you need to dive into the exercises on Sunday.
+You are expected to study the assigned prep work _before_ arriving - this will cover the theory you need to dive into the exercises on Sunday.
 Most of your time each Sunday will be spent working in small groups on a set of exercises and a small project, the coaches are there to support your groups not teach the material.

 _You will not cover the whole week's material on Sunday._ In Sunday Classes you will cover just enough new material to finish a small project in class.
 This new material and mini-project will help you to get started with the week's assignments but (repeat) _are not everything you need to learn_.
 HYF is a majority self-study course.
 It's not your coaches' responsibility to make sure you learn everything!